The Official Blog of Biltmore®

 At one point, Alex Irvine looked like he was popping the question to one of Biltmore’s oldest residents.

 Earlier this week, Alex, a ceramic artist based in Asheville, didn’t have matrimony in mind.
-Rather, his down-on-one-knee position at the side of Flora and Love, a 120-year-old statue on the South Terrace of Biltmore House, was more like a healing gesture.
+Rather, his down-on-one-knee position at the side of Flora, a 120-year-old statue on the South Terrace of Biltmore House, was more like a healing gesture.

 Asheville Artist Alex Irvine shows the ceramic arm he created